timothypratley/happygapi/README.md

 To participate in oauth2 you need to fetch and store tokens.

 To create an app in the Google Console, follow [Setting up OAuth 2.0](https://support.google.com/googleapi/answer/6158849?hl=en).
+When setting up the app credentials, add http://localhost/redirect to the authorized redirect URIs, and add yourself as a test user.

 There are two methods for obtaining a token:
 * User redirects, which prompt a user to authorize your app.